 Understanding that management is about someone else’s success

 Managers need to be invested in and accountable for the success of their people.
-That’s because managers aren’t creating things directly - rather, their role is to help other people achieve their goals.
+That’s because managers aren’t creating things directly; rather, they help other people achieve their goals.
 We know that great managers are managers that actively show their direct reports that they are valued within the company.

 A manager is only successful if their people are successful.
 Not everybody enjoys helping others grow and develop.
 The biggest challenge for a first-time manager is often accepting that they will be measured based on somebody else's results.
 First-time managers must understand that their job is to make other people successful.
 For example, in a high-growth company, managers need to be able to get good people to come and join the organization.
-Many first-time managers struggle to understand that a critical part of their job is hiring all of these people.
+Many first-time managers struggle to understand that hiring all of these people is a critical part of their job.

-Understanding and accepting this shift doesn't happen overnight, so we have to spend time teaching people to change their lenses.
+Understanding and accepting this shift doesn't happen overnight, so we must teach people to change their lenses.
 To start, we directly ask potential first-time managers to think about how they would feel if their entire performance assessment was based only on the success of their people.
-Often, this is a really interesting conversation.
-People are going from being masters of their own domain to having to deal with the intricacies of working with other people.
+Often, this is a fascinating conversation.
+People are going from being masters of their own domain to dealing with the intricacies of working with others.

-When picking a potential new manager, it’s also important to look at what makes the candidate satisfied or fulfilled at work.
+When picking a potential new manager, looking at what makes the candidate satisfied or fulfilled at work is essential.
 Most people can be expected to enjoy a sense of achievement, but a manager needs to enjoy something slightly different.
 Managers, in particular, should have a sense of satisfaction from seeing the achievements of others.
-Behavioral interviewing helps us identify this quality by looking at what motivates a person.
+Behavioral interviewing helps us identify this quality by examining what motivates a person.